 Both soccer managers and football managers are the head of their teams.
-They are responsible for organizing the training, games, and the players.
+They are responsible for organizing the training, games, and players.

 And whenever you notice one of these terms in a sports article, writers don’t distinguish between terms or emphasize any specific meaning.
 In today’s article, I will discuss soccer/football roles.